 For over 30 years the refugees in camps on the Thai/Burma Border have eked out an existence.
-A whole generation has been lost to these camps because of the brutal campaigns of ethnic cleansing by the Myanmar Military regime, against the minorities and ethnic groups from Burma (Myanmar) Now, as the International Donor community has turned their backs on this protracted refugee situation, camp conditions have deteriorated into unbelievable states of anxiety and fear.
+A whole generation has been lost to these camps because of the brutal campaigns of ethnic cleansing by the Myanmar Military regime.
+DARE Network finds its Addiction Treatment Centres in the refugee camps filled to capacity and beyond.
+We are now in need of more food for our clients, as our food budget is depleted.
+Our fearless dedicated staff need their meagre stipends to survive and work for others

 The greatest effect at this time is the fact that DARE Network is embedded in the refugee communities.
 When and if, they can return to their homeland, we will go with them, offering our workers job security and suffering addicts relief.
 We need to bridge the gap between the rock and the hard place.
 We appreciate your continued support to the well-being of the displaced ethnic people in camps, on the Thai/Burma Border.
 It is now more important than ever.
 Thank you so much for your help.